dipy/dipy/doc/installation.rst

   >>> import os
   >>> os.path.expanduser('~')

 Debian/Ubuntu [available soon]
 ------------------------------

-Well this is the easiest just install with aptitude or synaptic the package python-dipy ::
+Well this is the easiest; just install with aptitude or synaptic the package python-dipy ::

     sudo apt-get install python-dipy